reahl/reahl/reahl-doc/doc/tutorial/parameterised.rst

 A word about bookmarks
 ----------------------

-Since a :class:`~reahl.web.fw.Region` (in this case AddressBookApp) already contains the knowledge of which  :class:`~reahl.web.fw.View`\ s  it contains, it seems to be good design that other elements of the user interface ask it for :class:`~reahl.web.fw.Bookmark`\ s to those :class:`~reahl.web.fw.View`\ s  when needed.
+Since a :class:`~reahl.web.fw.UserInterface` (in this case AddressBookApp) already contains the knowledge of which  :class:`~reahl.web.fw.View`\ s  it contains, it seems to be good design that other elements of the user interface ask it for :class:`~reahl.web.fw.Bookmark`\ s to those :class:`~reahl.web.fw.View`\ s  when needed.